BIDS-apps

 -a ARGS, --args ARGS Additional arguments that are passed to synthstrip (NB: Use quotes and

-jobs to the HPC cluster (NB: Use quotes and include at least one space
+specifications for your HPC resource manager (NB: Use quotes and include at

 examples: